 "Have you ever Googled 'what does the perfect vagina look like?"

 Be honest.
 Have you ever googled “what does a perfect vagina look like?”
 You are not alone.
 Throughout popular culture and pornography, genitalia is amongst the many body parts that’s presented as needing to look a particular way.
-Despite it being a very personal area, it has become all too common for vagina havers to be concerned about whether or not their labia's (aka vagina lips) are “normal.”
+Despite it being a very personal area, it has become all too common for vagina/vulva havers to be concerned about whether or not their labia (aka outer lips) are “normal.”

-So much so, that they’re turning to extreme grooming or even plastic surgery to achieve this “ideal” aesthetic of a neat vagina.
-In fact, a report by the International Society of Aesthetic Plastic Surgery revealed that the number of women who had a labiaplasty increased by 39% in just one year.
+So much so, that they’re turning to extreme grooming or even plastic surgery to achieve this “ideal” aesthetic of a neat vulva.
+In fact, a report by the International Society of Aesthetic Plastic Surgery revealed that the number of vulva havers who had a labiaplasty increased by 39% in just one year.
 We have something to share with you.
-If you truly want to see what a true perfect vagina looks like, grab a hand mirror and see for yourself.
+If you truly want to see what a true perfect vulva looks like, grab a hand mirror and see for yourself.
 Yes, it’s yours!
-There’s truly no right way for a vagina to look, meaning that each one is uniquely perfect in its own way.
-In fact, the only things you need to worry about with your vagina is its health and your confidence.
+There’s truly no right way for a vulva / vagina to look, meaning that each one is uniquely perfect in its own way.
+In fact, the only things you need to worry about with your vulva is its health and your confidence.

 Aesthetic Genital Plastic Surgery

 Let’s talk about anatomy really quickly.
 The vagina is actually the name for the internal vaginal canal, but it’s commonly misused to refer to the entirety of the genitalia in mainstream media, (specifically for parts such as the labia, clitoris, or pubic mound).
 The term “vaginal rejuvenation” is an umbrella term for the popular procedures that occur, with the two most common being vaginoplasty and labiaplasty.
 Some may wish to have their vagina tightened, while others opt to correct the shape of their labia.